icaoberg/docker-meshalyzer/README.md

 # README
 Docker container for [meshalyzer](https://github.com/mcellteam/mesh_tools/tree/bee441963034df7592b49ca015f956bd3f8f414f/meshalyzer).

+## About
+The purpose of the program is to quickly analyze and report on both general characteristics and four topological attributes of meshes.
+Running meshalyzer on a mesh file will provide enough information in a single report to determine if the mesh will fail as input to any of the manipulation processes described in this project.

+## Docker image
 The Docker image can be found [here](https://hub.docker.com/r/icaoberg/meshalyzer).

-## Docker image
-To pull the image
+To pull the image from Dockerhub

 ```
 docker pull icaoberg/meshalyzer